unytics/bigfunctions/bigfunctions/ask_appstore_reviews/README.md

 **Description**

-Ask AI what your app users think
+Ask AI what your app users think.

+This function:

+1. Calls [`get_appstore_reviews`](https://unytics.io/bigfunctions/bigfunctions/get_appstore_reviews/) function to retrieve the 500 latest user reviews of the mobile app.
+2. Builds a prompt using your question and including the retrieved user reviews.
+3. Calls [`ask_ai`](https://unytics.io/bigfunctions/bigfunctions/ask_ai/) function to get the prompt answer using `gemini-1.5-pro-preview-0409` model.

+Click the GitHub icon to see the code.